 Master of Science in Education, Secondary Education

 A student must hold certification to teach secondary education and meet all graduate school requirements.
 Students in education-related occupations or professions other than secondary school teaching which require licensing or certification by state or national boards may be recommended for admission.
+The student must have earned a 2.75 GPA or higher on the last 60 hour of undergraduate credit or transferred graduate credit.
 The student must complete any required prerequisite courses.
 Such courses do not count toward completion of the degree requirements.
 Students in the Educator Preparation Providers (EPP) program or the College of Education will be required to purchase a subscription to Taskstream (comprehensive portfolio system).

 Degree requirements (33 hours total)

 Course work designed for improvement of classroom instruction.
 Courses should be selected from two of the six areas below*:

 - EDT 650 Selection and Utilization of Educational Technology

 - MID 725 Advanced Theory and Practice in the Teaching of Early Adolescents

 - PSY 705 Psychology of Adolescence OR PSY 710 Psychology of Education

 - SPE 613 Physical and Health Needs of Students with Disabilities

 * Other electives specifically related to classroom teaching may be identified and substituted for numbers 1 through 6 above in conference with, and approval of, the degree advisor.